telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/various/draggable-elements-in-grid-with-multiple-selection.md

 title: Use Draggable Elements with Multiselection Enabled
 page_title: Use Draggable Elements with Multiselection Enabled | Kendo UI Grid
 description: "Learn how to use draggable components in a Kendo UI Grid widget with enabled multiselection."
+previous_url: /controls/data-management/grid/how-to/draggable-elements-in-grid-with-multiple-selection
 slug: howto_use_draggable_elements_multiselection_enabled_grid
 ---

 # Use Draggable Elements with Multiselection Enabled

 The example below demonstrates how to use draggable components in a Kendo UI Grid when the multi-selection is enabled.

 ###### Example